grokkingnix/create-lxc/README.md

 Create a privileged container based on Slackware 15.0 with the name of test1, the slackpkg mirror used will
 be the default in the /usr/share/lxc/templates/lxc-slackware template and /root/lxc/default.conf will be used as a custom LXC configuration file.
-A basic DHCP configuration will be set in the container i.e. USE_DHCP[0]="yes "
+A basic DHCP configuration will be set in the container i.e. `USE_DHCP[0]="yes"`

-Once the test1 privileged container is created the script will convert it to unprivileged and transfer it to the lxcuser's environment.
-Ownership will be granted to the lxcuser user and the lxc group.
+Once the `test1` privileged container is created the script will convert it to unprivileged and transfer it to the `lxcuser`'s environment.
+Ownership will be granted to the `lxcuser` user and the `lxc` group.

-The various steps in the "Convert privileged container to unprivileged" section of this post will be performed end    ing with an unprivileged container.
+The various steps in the [Convert privileged container to unprivileged](https://nixing.mx/posts/unprivileged-containers-in-slackware-15.html#convert-privileged-container-to-unprivileged) section of my post will be performed end    ing with an unprivileged container.

-The original privileged container will then be deleted.
+The original `test1` privileged container will then be deleted.

-The above command would result in the following output as the lxcuser:
+The above command would result in the following output as the `lxcuser`:

     lxcuser@slack15:~$ lxc-ls -f
     NAME     STATE   AUTOSTART GROUPS IPV4       IPV6 UNPRIVILEGED